glaciation-heu/glaciation-metadata-service/README.md

 Go to the `/server` folder to install dependencies and work on the server application.
 Documentation on setting up the virtual environment, installing dependencies, and working with the server can be found [here](./server/README.md).

-### Working on a client
-Go to the `/client` folder to install dependencies and work on the client application.
-Documentation on setting up the virtual environment, installing dependencies, and working with the client can be found [here](./client/README.md).

 ### Release
 The application version is specified in the VERSION file.
 The version should follow the format a.a.a, where 'a' is a number.
 To create a release, update the version in the VERSION file and add a tag in GIT.